 - stats:kafka-monitor:<plugin>:<window> Used to collect plugin statistics of requests that are received by the Kafka Monitor.
 These keys hold information about the number of successful hits on that plugin in a specific time window. - stats:kafka-monitor:total:<window> Holds statistics on the total number of requests received by the Kafka Monitor.
 This contains both successful and unsuccessful API requests. - stats:kafka-monitor:fail:<window> Holds statistics on the total number of failed API validation attempts by the Kafka Monitor for requests it receives.
-The value here is based on the defined statistics collection time window. - stats:kafka-monitor:self:<machine>:<id> Self reporting mechanism for the Kafka Monitor - stats:redis-monitor:<plugin>:<window> Used to collect plugin statistics of requests that are received by the Redis Monitor.
+The value here is based on the defined statistics collection time window. - stats:redis-monitor:<plugin>:<window> Used to collect plugin statistics of requests that are received by the Redis Monitor.
 These keys hold information about the number of successful hits on that plugin in a specific time window. - stats:redis-monitor:total:<window> Holds statistics on the total number of requests received by the Redis Monitor.
 This contains both successful and unsuccessful attempts at processing in monitored key. - stats:redis-monitor:fail:<window> Holds statistics on the total number of failed attempts by the Redis Monitor for requests it receives.
-The value here is based on the defined statistics collection time window. - stats:redis-monitor:self:<machine>:<id> Self reporting mechanism for the Redis Monitor - stats:crawler:<hostname>:<spiderid>:<status\code> Holds metrics for the different response codes the crawlers have seen.
-This key is split by the machine, spider, and response code type to allow you to further examine your different crawler success rates. - stats:crawler:self:<machine>:<spiderid>:<id> Self reporting mechanism for each individual crawler
+The value here is based on the defined statistics collection time window. - stats:crawler:<hostname>:<spiderid>:<status_code> Holds metrics for the different response codes the crawlers have seen.
+This key is split by the machine, spider, and response code type to allow you to further examine your different crawler success rates.